 Additionally, Signal encrypts backups, calls, group calls, and any other data in the program.
 Even the files you send with Signal are encrypted.
 Signal also doesn’t relate any data to your identity, according to Apple’s App Store page.

-It’s fantastic software for anyone who wishes to communicate with other users in a safe manner.
+It’s fantastic software for anyone who wishes to communicate with other users safely.
 As a result, Signal is quite popular among journalists.
 Signal Private Messenger is a messaging program for those who want something easy and safe, and if you’re searching for anything like that, it’s the ideal WhatsApp replacement.

 Kik is another fantastic messaging software that is used by millions (over 100 million) of people all over the world, and the best part about it is that it doesn’t even require a phone number to work.